PinNaCode/magiskboot_build/README.md

 you should be able to find your source package under the `build` folder

 ### FAQ

-#### Where to download?

-CI builds are not yet available, this may get changed recently, I already have some plans to add it.

 #### Help, my Rust build has failed